Pharmacogenomic Testing Cost 2026: Real Prices from Free to $2,000

 Coverage varies wildly by plan, insurer, and indication.
 Some commercial plans cover PGx testing for specific situations (treatment-resistant depression, polypharmacy in elderly patients), while others deny all PGx claims.
 Prior authorization is usually required.
 Even when covered, the patient responsibility (copay, coinsurance, deductible) may be substantial.

-The practical reality: if your insurance does not cover PGx testing, the self-pay cost of GeneSight ($330) or raw DNA reuse ($19 to $59) makes insurance coverage less of a deciding factor than it might seem.
+The practical reality: if your insurance does not cover PGx testing, the self-pay cost of GeneSight ($330) versus raw DNA reuse (free to start; $59 one-time for lifetime access) makes insurance coverage less of a deciding factor than it might seem.

 What about Medicaid?